ycpcs/cs201-spring2021/assign/assign01.md

 ## Submitting

-When you are done with each milestone, submit the project to the Marmoset server using the SimpleMarmosetUploader Eclipse plugin.
+When you are done with each milestone, submit the project to the Marmoset server using the [SimpleMarmosetUploader](../resources/index.html) Eclipse plugin (see [Importing and Submitting Projects](../resources/importSubmit.html) for details).

 ### From Eclipse